WesleySkeen/Redis-Batching/README.md

 Serial took 829ms
 ```

 So looking at the above results.
-Parallel look ups seem to be then faster operation.
+Parallel look up seems to be the faster operation.
 Atleast in this simple scenario.
 I will try both in a production envirorment with real data and see what results I get.
 That said, batching could generally be better for optimising connection usage to the redis instance.

 I got curious and decided to try look up many more keys